Special Educational Needs & Disabilities (SEND)

 At the heart of the work of every primary school class is a continuous cycle of planning, teaching and assessment which takes account of the wide range of abilities, aptitudes and interests of the children.
 The majority of children will learn and progress within these arrangements.
 Those children whose overall attainments and achievement in specific subjects fall significantly outside the expected range may have Special Educational Needs (SEN).

-At Our Lady & All Saints RC Primary School, we provide a broad and balanced curriculum for all pupils based on three principles:
+At Our Lady & All Saints Catholic Primary School, we provide a broad and balanced curriculum for all pupils based on three principles:

 - setting suitable learning challenges;